3.1.4 Examinations and Tests

 In the few instances where it may be necessary for a student to schedule a course in conflict with a common examination, the instructor of the single section course will treat the student's absence from class on that day as excused.

-Absences due to athletic participation or other extracurricular activities in which students are office representatives of the University will be recognized as excused when the student informs the instructor in writing during the first two weeks of the semester of these planned absences for the semester.
+Absences due to athletic participation or other extracurricular activities in which students are official representatives of the University will be recognized as excused when the student informs the instructor in writing during the first two weeks of the semester of these planned absences for the semester.
 Absences due to similar events that could not have been anticipated earlier in the semester will be recognized as excused absences upon advance notification of the instructor by an appropriate faculty advisor or athletic coach.

 No examination, hourly examination, test, or quiz counting for 25 percent or more of the semester's grade for any class (except laboratory exams) shall be given during the last five class days of any regular semester.
 There shall be a break of at least 24 hours, designated Reading Day(s), at the beginning of Finals Week.
 No required examinations, tests, or quizzes may be given on Reading Day(s), to allow students to review for upcoming finals and to complete projects.
 Additionally, no student can be required to take any examination, test, or quiz on Reading Day(s).
 (Rev., Fac.
 Senate, 11/1/93; applicable only to Spring and Fall semesters beginning Spring '94; rev. Faculty Senate 5/3/99)